JaKooLit/Debian-Hyprland/README.md

 > For Ubuntu 24.04 LTS, no need to edit the /etc/apt/sources.list

 > [!IMPORTANT]
 > If you are using Gnome already, DO NOT install the SDDM.
-The GDM works file as well.
+The GDM Login Manager works well with Hyprland.
 For some reason, during installation, you will be asked which login manager you wanted to use.
 But during my test, nothing happened.

 > [!CAUTION]
 > For Ubuntu with NVIDIA GPU's, make sure to edit the install-scripts/nvidia.sh .
 Delete all packages in nvidia_pkg except libva-wayland2 and nvidia-vaapi-driver and uncomment/remove # before sudo ubuntu-drivers install.
 You also need to delete or simply just add # in the lines 37 and 38  echo "echo "## for nvidia" | sudo tee -a... and echo "deb http://deb.debian.org/debian........